OuhscBbmc/REDCapR/vignettes/TroubleshootingApiCalls.md

     redcap_read(redcap_uri=uri, token=token)$data
   ```

-  The previous code should produce output similar to this.
-Notice there are five rows and the columns will wrap around, depending on the width of your console window.
+  The previous code should produce similar output.
+Notice there are five rows and the columns will wrap around if your console window is too narrow.
   ```
 5 records and 1 columns were read from REDCap in 0.41 seconds.
 Starting to read 5 records  at 2014-06-27 17:19:49